Can Loud Talking Spread Coronavirus?

-As the previously mentioned PNAS study shows, wearing a face covering is important.
+As the previously mentioned PNAS study shows, wearing a face-covering is important—just make sure you don’t make these face mask mistakes when you do.
 “It’s able to capture some of those particles and block them from being transmitted,” says Dr. Kullar.
 According to Stanford University, respiratory droplets which are larger evaporate into the smaller aerosolized particles.
 Masks catch the droplets before they evaporate and become potentially more dangerous particles.

 Mask-wearing is also recommended by the CDC, especially in tight spaces and larger crowds.
 A June 2020 study in Health Affairs found that mask-wearing in 15 states where it was mandated prevented as many as 230,000 to 450,000 COVID-19 cases.
 Mask-wearing is critical with continuing protests, upcoming elections, and more bar and restaurant traffic in some parts of the country.

 “Viruses use human nature and human nature is to be together,” says Dr. Murray Amato.
 “We have to find ways to trick or outsmart the virus.
 Right now, we don’t have a cure.
 The only thing we can really do is modify our behavior.
 Learn about why coronavirus hits people of color harder.

 Stanford University recommends not sharing your face mask and keeping it protected when you’re not using it (maybe in a Ziploc bag).
 “Charging your mask may also make it more effective.”
 Stanford scientists rubbed different types of fabric—cotton, polyester, polypropylene, nylon, and silk—with latex gloves for 30 seconds and found that this increased their protection by as much as 30 percent for several hours.